Hi, I am Hosanna!

 It is a subversive act in an over industrialized society to cultivate and make the things we need with our hands.
 It is one way I remain grounded and am fighting for a regenerative future that honors life.

 I am not conventionally educated; classroom learning never worked for me.
 I like learning directly on the land, from the teachers who are living what they teach, and developing my understanding slowly through practice.
+My attitude towards learning, along with exceptional mentors, has given my a unique way of teaching and designing immersive learning experiences.

 While, I have identified as an artist most of my life, to go deeper on this path of paint making and pottery, it was essential for me to begin learning the language of the rocks and soils.